 - Verbal aggression- Verbal aggression may take the form of sarcasm, passive-aggressive insults, and/or hostile tones of voice, just to name a few.

 Where does mobbing come from?

 The results of mobbing can be devastating.
-Low job satisfaction, reduced employee engagement, high workplace conflict , and high turnover are frequent outcomes.
+Low job satisfaction, reduced employee engagement, high workplace conflict , and high turnoverfrequently plague organizations with incidents of harassment and mobbing.
 Consequences to the organization can also be severe.
-The loss of talent, toxic workplace cultures, low employee performance and the potential for costly litigation are all feasible outcomes.
+The loss of talent, toxic workplace cultures, low employee performance, and the potential for costly litigation are all feasible outcomes.

-A hidden cost of workplace mobbing is the damage done to diverse individuals and the organization’s efforts toward inclusion.
-Targets of mobbing tend to be competent high performers, and data shows that women, people of color and individuals seen as “different” are also frequent targets of mobbing.
+Perhaps an even more damaging, workplace mobbing impacts the organization’s efforts toward diversity and inclusion.
+Targets of mobbing tend to be competent high performers, women, people of color, and individuals who are seen as “different”.

 HR has an extremely important role to play and a responsibility to maintain a workplace free of bullying.
 Not only is it an obligation for HR, but it makes for a much more productive and enjoyable place to work when these behaviors can be prevented or stopped as soon as they are reported.
 Employees will feel more valued and respected when they know that their employer is committed to providing a safe and professional environment for their workers.
 Now, how can you start curing this?

 Most countries do have laws against workplace bullying.
 For example, in the United States, there are projects like The Healthy Workplace Bill to try and protect the employees.

 Or in Spain, in terms of Workplace Bullying or Mobbing, they have the Law on Prevention of Occupational Risks, which emphasizes the principles of preventive action at a general level.
 In most countries around the world, there are policies that work with the same requirements.